 |Strengthening federal commitment – through an investment in permanent supportive housing programs – can end chronic homelessness.|

-Between 2007 and 2012, chronical homelessness declined 19.3 percent to 99,894 people.
+Between 2007 and 2014, the number of people experiencing chronic homelessness on a given day declined by 30 percent to 84,291 people.
 This decline was due – at least in part – to an increase in the amount of permanent supportive housing in the country.

-The solution to chronic homelessness is permanent supportive housing along with policies to prevent homelessness for people with disabilities.
-These solution are cost-effective: a landmark study of homeless individuals with serious mental illness in New York City found that, on average, more than $23,000 was saved to publicly-funded systems for each constructed unit of permanent supportive housing.
+The solution to chronic homelessness is permanent supportive housing.
+Permanent supportive housing is cost-effective: a landmark study of homeless individuals with serious mental illness in New York City found that, on average, more than $23,000 was saved to publicly-funded systems for each constructed unit of permanent supportive housing.

 Key federal programs to prevent and end chronic homelessness include: